 Speech language therapy.

-STAR+PLUS HCBS members may choose to self-direct any or all services available through the CDS option.
-The CDS option is available to STAR+PLUS HCBS program members for one or more of their STAR+PLUS HCBS program services.
+A member or their legally authorized representative (LAR) may choose to self-direct any or all services available through the CDS option.
 The CDS option is available to members living in their own homes or the homes of family members.
 The CDS option is not available to members living in adult foster care (AFC) homes or assisted living facilities (ALFs).

-All applicants and ongoing members will be assessed for medical and functional eligibility under the STAR+PLUS HCBS program.
-Choosing the CDS option in no way impacts a member's eligibility for services.
-Members have the option of having the above services delivered through the service delivery option of their choice.
+Choosing the CDS option does not impact a member's eligibility for services.
+Members can choose to have the above services delivered through the service delivery option of their choice.

-Financial management services (FMS), a required service under the CDS option, provides assistance to CDS employers to manage funds associated with services elected for self-direction, and is provided by a financial management services agency (FMSA) contracted with the member’s managed care organization (MCO).
-This includes initial orientation and ongoing training related to the responsibilities of being an employer and adhering to legal requirements for employers.
-If requested, an FMSA can provide support consultation, which is extra help training, working with, and if necessary, dismissing an employee provided by a support advisor.
-FMSAs also conduct payroll and pay employer taxes on behalf of the employer.
-A monthly administrative fee is authorized on the individual service plan (ISP) and paid by the managed care organization (MCO) to the FMSA for FMS.
+Financial management services (FMS) is a required service in the CDS option.
+FMS provides assistance to CDS employers to manage funds associated with services elected for self-direction, and is provided by a financial management services agency (FMSA) contracted with the member’s managed care organization (MCO).
+This includes initial orientation and ongoing training related to CDS employer responsibilities and assisting with and approving the CDS employer’s budget.
+The FMSA also conducts payroll and pays employer taxes on behalf of the CDS employer.
+A monthly administrative fee is authorized on the individual service plan (ISP) and paid by the MCO to the FMSA for FMS.

+If requested, an FMSA can provide support consultation, which includes additional training and support for the CDS employer related to their employer responsibilities beyond the ongoing support provided by the FMSA.

 8213 Advantages and Risks of the CDS Option